Daothé White from the Yunnan Forest

 - Type: White tea (Bai Cha)

-- Origin: Yunnan, China, over 1,800m altitude
+- Origin: Yunnan, China, over 1,800 m altitude

 - Format: whole buds and leaves, loose leaf

-- Net weight: 40g
+- Net weight: 40 g

-- Ideal: hot or cold brew
+- Ideal: hot or as a cold brew